sg777/pangea/README.md

+I'm documenting everything about Pangea and Chips over the course of development here.

 The format of the messages which are exchanged among the entities while the game played are defined here.

 As defined in Pangea every entity in the game is associated with a key/value pair.
 When the game starts each player publishes the **init** message, which contains the player public key and the randomly shuffled deck of initial cards.